Did you know that someone who completes a chargeback with a business is nine times more likely to do it again?

-This may also occur if you choose to use a third party shipping service (3PLs), sell on a marketplace (Amazon, for example), or with other outsourced inventory management solutions.
+This may also occur if you use a third-party shipping service (3PLs), sell on a marketplace (Amazon, for example), or use other outsourced inventory management solutions.

-- To prevent this from happening, you should ensure that your businesses name appears clearly and prominently on the statements of your customers
+- Ensure that your business's name appears clearly and prominently on your customers' statements.

-- Don’t have your name disguised by sequences of random numbers and letters
+- Don't disguise your business name with sequences of random numbers and letters.

-- Register your business in the same name that your customers would use for you
+- Register your business in the same name your customers would use for you.

-These measures are all about helping your customer associate their purchase with you, so you can even use a name that’s not your official registered company name.
+These measures are about helping your customer associate their purchase with you, so you can even use a name that's not your official registered company.

-Recurring payments due to failure in canceling subscriptions
+Recurring payments due to failure to cancel subscriptions

-A customer can request a chargeback if a transaction is processed that’s part of a subscription they wanted to cancel but didn’t.
-Having automatic renewal may be suitable for business, but it may also lead to chargebacks.
+A customer can request a chargeback if a transaction is processed that's part of a subscription they wanted to cancel but didn't.
+Automatic renewal may be suitable for business but may also lead to chargebacks.

-For example, the customer may deliberately wait for the subscription payment to go through before going to their bank, claiming they forgot to cancel it in time.
-The bank may find it in the customer’s favor if you can’t show that you took steps to remind them the payment was coming up.
+For example, the customer may deliberately wait for the subscription payment before going to their bank, claiming they forgot to cancel it in time.
+The bank may find it in the customer's favor if you need to show that you took steps to remind them the payment was coming up.